How is brand defined?

 Where it all begins — the logo

-The reason for this is that every successful logo design—whether from the ground-up, or a redesign/refresh of an existing brand—always takes the same steps in the process.
+The reason for this is that every successful logo design—whether from the ground-up, or a redesign/refresh of an existing brand—takes the same steps in the process.
 There are no shortcuts to designing an effective logo, short of an unlikely spark of magic.
 And although designers may be compared to visual magicians, as professionals we don’t have the luxury to gamble with magic.
 Instead, we have a process.
 Following this process allows us to achieve results every time without fail.

 - Information Gathering